matstc/poker-kata/README.md

     4d 2d 3d Ad Td Flush
     7s Ts 6s 6d 9c Pair

-One test was already provided that tests for this example input/output.
+One test was already provided to test for this example input/output.
 You should write more tests to test lower-level details and edge cases.

 If you have time, make sure your code:

+- orders hands in descending value
 - takes into account kickers
-- orders hands best one at the top
 - handles an arbitrary number of hands
 - calls out draws